Mondayken/MKD-KiCKsZ/README.txt

        SENDGRID_API_KEY = <your sendgrid key>
        NOTIFY_EMAIL = <your business email>
        MKD_SECRET = <random secret, e.g., mkd_secret_123>
+       STRIPE_PUBLISHABLE_KEY = <your stripe publishable key>
+       STRIPE_SECRET_KEY = <your stripe secret key>
+       PAYFAST_MERCHANT_ID = <your payfast merchant id>
+       PAYFAST_MERCHANT_KEY = <your payfast merchant key>
    - Netlify will deploy.
 Serverless functions live under /.netlify/functions/orders

-5) PayPal:
+5) Payment Integrations:
-   - Checkout uses your PayPal client-id pre-inserted.
-   - To test: use PayPal Sandbox client-id in checkout.html if using sandbox.
+   - PayPal: Checkout uses your PayPal client-id pre-inserted.
+To test: use PayPal Sandbox client-id in checkout.html if using sandbox.
+   - Payfast: Merchant ID and Key are hardcoded in checkout.html for Payfast integration.
+Funds go to the linked Payfast merchant account.

 6) Notes:
    - If you don't want emails, you can skip SendGrid & no serverless is needed.
    - To change prices/edit products, update products.json and push to GitHub.
+   - Ensure secure handling of API keys: never expose secret keys in client-side code.
+   - Test payment integrations in sandbox/test modes before going live.